The Inca, The Silly Girl, and the Son of a Thief: Synopsis

 In a small town in northern Peru, three simple and marginal characters have or possess nothing, but they are not resigned to living without love.
 "El Inca" is a rude catchascan fighter who, in old age, loses his job.
 Seeing himself finished, without money or family, he wanders the streets looking for something that gives meaning to the last years of his life.
-“La Boba”, an illusory waitress at a roadside restaurant, dreams of finding among the travelers she serves, and in the few minutes they devour her dishes, the ideal man, the love of her life.
-But when he thinks he finds it, you start his problems.
+“La Boba”, an illusory waitress at a roadside restaurant, dreams of finding the ideal man, the love of her life, among the travelers she serves, and in the few minutes they devour her dishes.
+But when she thinks she finds it, her problems start.
 "The Thief's Son" has no peace.
-Everyone points to them with contempt for being the son of the heartless criminal who swindled the entire town.
+Everyone points to him with contempt for being the son of the heartless criminal who swindled the entire town.
 Only María loves him, his young wife who is about to give birth.
 With no hope in sight, determined to do anything, he will look for a better destiny for himself and his family.